emeka-okechukwu/automatic-eureka/README.md

 1. Download XAMPP and its dependencies [here](https://www.apachefriends.org/index.html "Official Apache website")
 2. Install XAMPP on your computer
-3. Open the XAMPP application and run server
+3. Open XAMPP and run the server
 4. Start all stack services (Apache, MySQL, and ProFTPD)
 5. Navigate to the folder 'htdocs'.
-    1. Windows: Pressing 'Explorer' button in Control Panel and choose the folder 'htdocs'
+    1. Windows: Press the 'Explorer' button in Control Panel and choose the folder 'htdocs'
-    2. WMac: Under the tab 'Volumes', mount the volume and click the button 'Explore'.
-Finally, choose the folder 'htdocs'
+    2. Mac: Under the tab 'Volumes', mount the volume and click 'Explore'.
+Afterward, choose the folder 'htdocs'
 6. Copy the folder 'Research Hub Code' and paste it inside the folder 'htdocs'
 7. Rename the folder 'Research Hub Code' to 'research-hub'
-8. Visit XAMPP IP address on preferred browser
+8. Visit the XAMPP IP address on your preferred browser
 9. Click on 'phpMyAdmin' on the navigation bar
-10. Click on 'Import' tab
+10. Click on the 'Import' tab
 11. Import the file 'research_hub.sql' to create the database and tables
-12. Type 'http://{your XAMPP IP address}/research-hub/' on browser to view the application
+12. Type '{your XAMPP IP address}/research-hub/' on the browser to view the application

 ### Please Note

 You may have a different XAMPP IP address from the address used in this project.
-To fix this, kindly replace the IP addresses used in this project with your own.
+Kindly replace the IP addresses used in this project with your own to fix this.

-For example, when activating your account during registration, this link will be sent to your email:
+For instance, after registering your account, a verification link will be sent to your email:

 _'192.168.64.3/research-hub/actions/user_activate_email.php?.....'_

-Change it to
+Please change it to

 _'{your XAMPP IP address}/research-hub/actions/user_activate_email.php?.....'_

+Then paste it into your browser's address bar.

 ## Roadmap

-- [ ] Allow users to upload and manage ther profile pictures
+- [ ] Allow users to upload and manage their profile pictures
 - [ ] Autosave feature
 - [ ] Synchronous collaboration between researchers

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change for significant changes.

 ## Contact